rakeshpasupuleti/DSA_Patterns/README.md

 - The problem can be solved by reversing pointers in the linked list.

 ### Example Problems
-- **LeetCode 206: Reverse Linked List**
+- ** Reverse Linked List**
-- **LeetCode 92: Reverse Linked List II**
-- **LeetCode 25: Reverse Nodes in k-Group**
+- **Reverse Nodes in k-Group**

 ---

 ## 7. Tree BFS (Breadth-First Search)

 ### Description
-The Tree BFS pattern is used to traverse a tree level by level, starting from the root.
-This pattern is useful in problems where you need to explore nodes in a tree in a breadth-first manner.
+This pattern is based on the Breadth First Search (BFS) technique to traverse a tree and uses a queue to keep track of all the nodes of a level before jumping onto the next level.
+Any problem involving the traversal of a tree in a level-by-level order can be efficiently solved using this approach.

 ### Tips to Identify the Pattern
 - You are asked to traverse a tree or graph level by level.